reachbrt/vueai/packages/smartform/README.md

 pnpm add @aivue/smartform @aivue/core
 ```

-### Vue Compatibility
+### 🔄 Vue Compatibility

-This package is compatible with both Vue 2 and Vue 3:

-- **Vue 2**: Compatible with Vue 2.6.0 and higher
+- **✅ Vue 2**: Compatible with Vue 2.6.0 and higher
-- **Vue 3**: Compatible with all Vue 3.x versions
+- **✅ Vue 3**: Compatible with all Vue 3.x versions

-The package automatically detects which version of Vue you're using and provides the appropriate compatibility layer.
+> The package automatically detects which version of Vue you're using and provides the appropriate compatibility layer.
 This means you can use the same package regardless of whether your project is using Vue 2 or Vue 3.

 ## Basic Usage